aubreyaubrey/sweatersite/content/posts/2024-01-11-where-does-noel-fielding-get-his-amazing-sweaters.md

 ---
-title: "Where Does Host of the Great British Baking Show, Noel Fielding Get His Amazing Sweaters??"
+title: "Where Does Host of the Great British Baking Show, Noel Fielding, Get His Amazing Sweaters??"
 date: 2024-01-11
 authors: ["Aubrey Coon"]
 categories: ["As Seen on TV"]